abhitete/wisecow-k8s/README.md

 This project demonstrates the **containerization, deployment, CI/CD automation, and TLS security** of the Wisecow application.

-We took a simple Bash-based app and:
+We took a simple  -bash based app and:

 - 🐳 Containerized it with Docker
 - ☸️ Deployed it to Kubernetes